dsciitpatna/Shabd/README.md

 ```sh
 https://youtu.be/ZPnhZ7DFwTM
 ```

+### Impact on Society
+The app is available completely at free of cost.
+This makes it accessible even for the poorest section of the society.
+It will benefit the patients to gain knowledge.
+Kids at younger age can use this app to increase their knowledge in communication.
 ### TODO:
 - [ ] Create basic layout.
 - [ ] Make API to fetch data from google and save it in Firebase.